nosp7m/dcf77pi-libgpiodv2/README-daemon.md

-# dcf77pi-ntpsec - DCF77 NTPSec Daemon
+# dcf77pi-daemon - DCF77 NTPsec/Chrony Daemon

 ## Overview

-`dcf77pi-ntpsec` is a systemd daemon that decodes DCF77 time signals from a GPIO-connected receiver and provides the time to NTPSec via its shared memory (SHM) interface.
+`dcf77pi-daemon` is a systemd daemon that decodes DCF77 time signals from a GPIO-connected receiver and provides the time to both NTPsec and Chrony via shared memory (SHM).
 This allows your Raspberry Pi to act as a stratum 1 NTP server using DCF77 as the reference clock.

 ## Features

 - **Daemon mode**: Runs as a systemd service in the background
-- **NTPSec SHM integration**: Provides time via NTPSec's shared memory interface
+- **Dual SHM integration**: Provides time via both NTPsec's and Chrony's SHM interfaces
 - **Systemd journal logging**: All output goes to the systemd journal for easy monitoring
 - **Error logging**: Detailed error messages for decoding failures and hardware issues
 - **Success logging**: Logs every successful time decode